SANTOS ROSEWOOD VENEER

 Color: Heartwood lustrous, chocolate brown, red, pink, dark violet, and black, often streaked with black.

-Characteristics: Fine textured, Heavy, hard, compact, with small pores barely visable.
+Characteristics: Fine textured, Heavy, hard, compact, with small pores barely visible.

 Uses: Furniture flooring, cabinetwork, interiors, plywood, speaker cabinets, musical instruments, and specialty items.